Cash Advance Loans: Here's 4 Things You Should Know

 Cash advance loans are supposed to be an easy way to cover emergency expenses, but they could end up trapping you in a long-term cycle of debt.

 When you need money and you need it fast, taking out a cash advance might seem like your best option—especially when you have lousy credit.
-But there is more to these seemingly simple loans that meet the eye.

 1. Cash advance loans are paid back quickly.